Header Banner

-How To: Stop AT&T and Verizon from Sharing Your Location and Search Data with Advertisers
+How to Stop AT&T and Verizon from Sharing Your Location and Search Data with Advertisers

 Yesterday, Bryan Clark pointed out a new option on Verizon's privacy settings that gives new customers 30 days to opt out of a data sharing program that gives advertisers information on basically everything you're doing on your new iPhone (or any other smartphone).